Meditation and Mindfulness- What’s the difference?

 You only need to have a quick scroll through Instagram to know that all things ‘wellness’ are everywhere these days.
-It seems that along with yoga, juicing and chia seeds, meditation and mindfulness are no longer considered to be the preserve of just us yogis.
+No longer the preserve of monks and yogis, mindfulness and meditation are now staple parts of many peoples daily lives.

 With everyone from Oprah Winfrey to Russell Brand proclaiming their benefits it’s clear that these practices have been fully embraced as key tools to help us all navigate the stresses of modern life and look after our mental health.
-The numbers speak for themselves-25 million people are said to have downloaded the Headspace meditation app.
+The numbers speak for themselves; 25 million people downloaded the Headspace meditation app in 2018 alone.
+You can check it out HERE

 So we know mindfulness and meditation benefit both your mental and physical health.
 But with them often being referred to together and appearing interchangeable, what’s the difference between the two?